122. Evaluating Atonement Metaphors (Updated May 2025)

 My initial communication of the cross used a Penal Substitution metaphor which did not make sense as good news to the listeners because it presented God as less gracious and less willing to forgive than God as portrayed in Islam with the titles “All Merciful and All Gracious.”

-• Act – Jesus took punishment to appease God as Judge
+3. What did Jesus do?
+(Act of atonement) Jesus took our punishment to appease God as Judge.

-After realizing that the metaphor I was using did not communicate a resonating message of the gospel as good news, I chose the image of the New Adam in Romans 5.
+However, after realizing that this metaphor of the judge was inadequate and did not communicate a resonating message of the gospel as good news, I chose the image of the New Adam in Romans 5.

 ___________